If you’re reading this, chances are you’re probably looking for online jobs for teens to earn extra spending money.

 If you have an Android phone, then you might like to give this app from Google a try.

-The app will reward you with Google Play credits for taking short surveys which will be deposited directly into your Google Play account.
+The app will reward you with free Google Play credits for taking short surveys which will be deposited directly into your Google Play account.

 You will receive up to $1.00 in Play credit for each survey which can be used to buy apps, games, movies, music and other media content at Google Play Store.